mendix/docs/content/en/docs/refguide/modeling/pages/page-resources/icon-collection.md

 To prevent issues from occurring, we recommend configuring the icon collection and naming all icons before you start using them directly in your styling.
 Afterwards, do not make any further changes.

 Icon tags do not affect the generated CSS styling.
-This means that you are always able to edit, remove or update icon tags, even after you have started using your icons directly in your styling.
+Thus, you are always able to edit, remove, or update icon tags even after you have started using your icons in your styling.